Thermite: Chemical reactions

-The products are aluminum oxide, elemental iron, and a large amount of heat.
+The products are aluminium oxide, elemental iron, and a large amount of heat.
 The reactants are commonly powdered and mixed with a binder to keep the material solid and prevent separation.

 Other metal oxides can be used, such as chromium oxide, to generate the given metal in its elemental form.
 For example, a copper thermite reaction using copper oxide and elemental aluminum can be used for creating electric joints in a process called cadwelding, that produces elemental copper (it may react violently):